 As the name suggests, these ads are intended for leads generation.
-Since your audience can sign up for your offers and download your content without leaving Facebook, these ads are valuable for quickly getting your leads’ email address.
+Since your audience can sign up for your offers and download your content without leaving Facebook, these ads are valuable for quickly getting your leads’ email addresses.

 The context card headline limit is 60 characters, the button can have 30 characters, and you can write unlimited characters in the body.
 However, if you wish to add bullet points, you can add 5 with 80 characters each.

 Only available for mobile newsfeed, these ads load 10 times faster and provide a superior customer experience.
-They are a carousel of images that you can zoom in or out and tilt the mobile to see them from different angles.
+They are a carousel of images that you can zoom in or out and tilt the mobile to see from different angles.

 Canvas ads have a relatively longer headline space of 45 characters compared to 25 for regular ads.
 You can add videos instead of images and add buttons to take readers out of Facebook to your website or landing page.